mercadopago/devsite-docs/guides/vtex/cho-api-credit-debit.en.md

     1. Enter the **Rule name**, which will allow you to identify this payment method.
     2. In **Affiliation process**, select **MercadoPagoV2**.
     3. In the **Status** field, activate the payment condition using the slider button.
-    4. To enable installment payments, select the **Automatic** option.
-The financing option previously configured in the Mercado Pago seller's account will be offered.
-Refer to the "Installments and interest" section for more information.
+    4. To activate installment payments, select the option **Installments** and manually enter the number of accepted installments, which must match those enabled in your Mercado Pago account.
+Additionally, manually assign the percentage of interest. **Important**: currently, this configuration only allows payments in installments without interest.

 > NOTE
 >